 - Preparation for Communication – A chance to use the skills learnt to prepare for communicating a difficult message.

-- Communication Practice & Review – Practicing communicating a difficult message with peer review.
+- Communication Practice & Review – Practising communicating a difficult message with peer review.

 Who should attend